j5ik2o/akka-ddd-cqrs-es-example/README.md

     - BankAccount
     - BankAccountEventId
     - BankAccountEvent
-        - BankAccountOpened
+        - BankAccountOpened is the account opening event
-        - BankAccountUpdated
+        - BankAccountUpdated is the account information updating event
-        - BankAccountDeposited
+        - BankAccountDeposited is the deposit event
-        - BankAccountWithdrawn
+        - BankAccountWithdrawn is the withdarw event
-        - BankAccountClosed
+        - BankAccountClosed is the account closed event

 ### Use case layer